Take deforestation off the menu

 But deforestation impacts don’t just remain on the land.
 Poor water quality flowing from deforested areas is one of the largest threats to our waterways and oceans, including the iconic Great Barrier Reef.

 “Beef can be produced without deforestation.
-There is a global trend towards deforestation-free beef and Australian companies need to get on board.” says Jess Panegyres, Wilderness Society National Nature Campaigner.
+There is a global trend towards deforestation-free beef and Australian companies need to get on board.” says Gemma Plesman, Wilderness Society Campaigner.

 None have gone far enough, and many have done little or nothing.